Pull to Refresh

 The honest part first.
 Spartan Forge invested deep in one thing — AI-driven deer movement prediction — and the pedigree is real: a neural network trained on university GPS deer-collar research, which is a legitimately different foundation than the solunar-table repackaging some apps sell as "AI."
 The mapping stack is serious too — 1-meter LiDAR covering roughly two-thirds of the lower 48 and 15 cm UAV imagery in covered areas.
 If movement prediction is the single feature you center your scouting around, Spartan Forge gives you a genuinely deep version of exactly that.

-That focus has a real cost in dollars ($79.99/yr, or $12.99/mo) and a real cost in scope: no trail-camera photo analysis in its published feature set, no field notes, no gear tracking, no scent-cone modeling.
+That focus has a real cost in dollars ($79.99/yr, or $12.99/mo) and a real cost in scope: no trail-camera support of any kind, no field notes, no gear tracking, no scent-cone modeling.
 The question for any hunter is whether depth on one feature is worth the gap on every other one.

 04Where Trail Pro Intel goes deeper